Everything you need to know as a first-time student.

 You are here:

-Registrations close 2 weeks before each module commences.
+Registrations close 1 week before each module start date.

 Our Emerging Leaders Program is designed to offer a flexible, work-based, blended learning program that develops leadership skills and supports career development within complex public and private sector environments.
 Through our partnerships with government and industry, we keep up with current and emerging requirements and topics of interest, enabling us to tailor our content and learning design to meet current industry standards.

 There are nine modules for you to choose from.
 Your choice of modules may be based on either your interest in a particular subject matter or your decision to progress toward achieving a postgraduate qualification.

 This program is designed for:

 To foster cross-sector collaborations, workshops will be attended by both public and private sector participants and include case studies from both sectors.

 All modules have an active learning component and most have an optional award extension unit.
 Arrive at 8.30am for a 9am start.
 Classes run until 4.30pm.

 Each active learning module is delivered using a blend of learning techniques over 7 weeks.
 You will start with approximately 6 hours of online learning over a 2-week period.
 You then attend workshops, study online and work on a workplace project over a 5-week period, totalling 20 hours of learning.
 The face-to-face component of this 20 hours is 12 hours (2 days).

 Participating in this program gives you the option to continue your studies and pursue a Graduate Certificate in Business (Managing and Leading in the Public Sector).
 In 2018, there will be a Graduate Certificate in Business available for corporate sector employees.
 The Graduate Certificate in Business pathways into our MBA and EMBA programs.
 Contact Emerging Leaders Program enquiries for more information.

 For more information, contact Emerging Leaders Program enquiries.